daniel-takacs/stock-price-analysis/README.md

+This is a pre-assigment.

+I built with React.
-Firstly I converted the csv file to JSON data file.
-I used npm convert-csv-to-json package, I saved the data to data.js file.
+Firstly converted the csv file to JSON data file.
+Used npm convert-csv-to-json package, Saved the data to data.js file.
-I used UseEffect hooks to Fetch and read data from data.js.
+Used UseEffect hooks to Fetch and read data from data.js.
-I learned JavaScript map, filter, push, indexOf, find method.
-I used for loops, algorithms, functions.
+I used JavaScript map, filter, push, indexOf, find methods, for loops, algorithms, functions.

 Assignment - questions: